qubic/integration/Partners/tx-based-use-case.md

 ```

-> Note that the in order to transfer assets, a fee must be paid to the smart contract.
+> Note that in order to transfer assets, a fee must be paid to the smart contract.
 > For the time being, the fee may be queried at this address:

 ```bash